jonataslaw/getx/docs/en_US/state_management.md

 ```

 GetX does this automatically and only reconstructs the widget that uses the exact variable that was changed, if you change a variable to the same as the previous one and that does not imply a change of state , GetX will not rebuild the widget to save memory and CPU cycles (3 is being displayed on the screen, and you change the variable to 3 again.
 In most state managers, this will cause a new rebuild, but with GetX the widget will only is rebuilt again, if in fact his state has changed).

+## Mixing the two state managers

+Some people opened a feature request, as they wanted to use only one type of reactive variable, and the other mechanics, and needed to insert an Obx into a GetBuilder for this.
+Thinking about it MixinBuilder was created.
+It allows both reactive changes by changing ".obs" variables, and mechanical updates via update().
+However, of the 4 widgets he is the one that consumes the most resources, since in addition to having a Subscription to receive change events from his children, he subscribes to the update method of his controller.

+Extending GetxController is important, as they have life cycles, and can "start" and "end" events in their onInit() and onClose() methods.
+You can use any class for this, but I strongly recommend you use the GetxController class to place your variables, whether they are observable or not.

 ## GetBuilder vs GetX vs Obx vs MixinBuilder